 - Consider downloading some free bookkeeping software or buying a premium suite if you run a larger business.
 Many of them have automated features, such as the ability to scan and integrate receipts and invoices.
 Otherwise, they simply make it much easier to manage.

 - Don’t overcomplicate things.
-Manage your costs and financial obligations in different categories (such as office supplies) rather than breaking them down into each individual cost (paperclips, pens, etc.)
+Manage your costs and financial obligations in different categories (such as office services) rather than breaking them down into each individual cost (paperclips, pens, etc.)

 - Review your budget every month.
 It’s easier to manage it when you come back to do a little work each time, rather than leaving it to each quarter, making yourself do a lot more work.